 The baking sensor is active while "Do not open door" is shown on the display.
 Do not open the appliance door; otherwise, the settings will be cancelled.
-The appliance asks you whether you wish to continue cooking.
 The appliance will continue to heat and you can adjust the suggested time.
 You must monitor the process yourself.